 If you’re like most Internet users, chances are you’ve landed on Yelp, Zillow, Tripadvisor, and other aggregate sites a million times.
-Within each of these sites, you’ll find thousands of content pages that always seem to sit at the top of super-specific search results.
+Within each site, you’ll find thousands of content pages that always seem to sit at the top of super-specific search results.

 Have you ever wondered why?
 The answer is simple: it gets results.
-This practice is known as programmatic SEO, and it has become common practice in digital marketing.
+This practice is known as programmatic SEO and has become common in digital marketing.

 In fact, according to Mary Meeker, who many refer to as the “Queen of the Internet,” programmatic marketing in both advertising and SEO will affect and shape the future of the digital marketing landscape.

-Planning and implementing an effective SEO strategy with extensive keyword research and hundreds or even thousands of landing pages is no easy task, but the good news is it’s not impossible.
-While other articles make it look so difficult, it can actually be pretty easy to do with the right help.
+Planning and implementing an effective SEO strategy with extensive keyword research and hundreds or even thousands of landing pages is no easy task.
+Still, the good news is it’s not impossible.
+While other articles make it look complex, it can be pretty easy to do with the right help.

 In this article, we’ll dive headfirst into programmatic SEO and learn what it’s all about, how to do it, the best strategies for creating landing pages at scale, and more.

 - What is Programmatic SEO?

 - Perform a Search Results Competitive Analysis at Scale